goldenndevv/react-p2p-chat/README.md

   src/index.js
 ```

 You should have a file called `build/application.js` with weird looking code.
 It's a bundle.
-Not that we reference it in our html file.
+Note that we reference it in `index.html` file.

 ---